spiritov/ds.css/README.md

 ```

 ## todo
-- optimize svgs / replace more with gradients / use images (svgs total 3.3mb, and are generated 1x1 rectangles, run through [svgo](https://github.com/svg/svgo))

 - provide a way to use ds.css nested / scoped within a page
 - clock web component ([like here](https://ds.dreamyard.xyz/))
 - more pictochat components(?)